coditva/udt-c/README.md

-# Complementary UDT Implementation
+# UDT Implementation in C
-A complementary implementation of the UDT protocol that can communicate with any existing UDT implementation to provide a custom API.
+An implementation of the **UDP-based Data Transfer (UDT)** protocol in C.
+UDT is a much faster data transfer protocol than TCP and provides a socket interface to send/receive data just like any other protocol.

 ### How to
 ```bash